 When you visit, especially during high season (July, August), and especially popular destinations like Plitvice, Dubrovnik, Split, Zadat, Istria, expect crowds, queues, traffic jams, and few (if any) solo moments for a selfie.

-As of this writing, Uber just started operating in Croatia, and so far it operates only in Zagreb and Split a year around.
+Uber just started operating in Croatia few years ago, and so far it operates only in Zagreb and Split a year around.
 In other coastal towns, like Dubrovnik, Zadar, and Rovinj, Uber operates seasonally.
 Zagreb also has the most competitive and cheapest taxi scene in all Croatia.
 So, yes, if visiting Zagreb, go ahead and take a cab everywhere.

 As for the rest of Croatia, use it if it’s your only transport option, or if you are two or more and can split a cost.
 Taxis are super expensive, and the drivers aren’t always polite.